 The cheese pairs well with various foods, such as fruits, nuts, and Italian wines like Chianti or Sangiovese.

 Is Pecorino Cheese Halal?

-No. Pecorino cheese is not considered halal.
+No. Pecorino cheese is not considered halal, as it uses rennet.

 The use of rennet makes it unsuitable for Muslim people.